 An overhead shot of a dairy free key lime pie topped with whipped cream and lime zest.

-What I love about dairy free key lime pie
+Why you’ll love this key lime pie

 After our visit to Key West last year, I was determined to make dairy free version, but it proved to be more difficult than I thought.
 Just like the dairy free cheesecake, baking didn’t seem to be the right choice, and I didn’t want to rely on nuts to firm it up.